aravindsnarayan/HRMSnotifier/README.md

 # HRMS Attendance Notifier

-Monitors your HRMS attendance and sends email alerts when any "Absent" status is detected in the past 31 days.
+Monitors your HRMS attendance for the current salary period (26th → 25th) and sends email alerts when any "Absent" status is detected.

 ## Quick Start